mila-iqia/DeepDrummer/blog_post/blog_post.md

 using smoothing kernel to represent the pdfs (i.e. these are simply smoothed histograms).
 We can visually see that there was a general measurable improvement of the quality of the drum loops over the course of interacting with the user.
+Values of theta closer to 1.0 are more desirable.

 <div style="width:450px;margin-left:50px;">